GlowPuff/SagaTranslatorWeb/README.md

-# SagaTranslatorWeb
+# Imperial Commander Translator (Web App)

-The web app version of the IC2 Translator.
+This is the web version of the [IC2 Translator app](https://github.com/GlowPuff/SagaTranslatorModern).